ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 A few things showed promise.

 The first was a **third context**.
-The idea was that I could use an agent that only saw the commentary/reasoning of the worker, and would surface all of the potential mismatches/assumptions that worker made compared to the strict details of the request.
+The idea was that I could use an agent that only saw the commentary/reasoning of the worker, and would surface all of the potential mismatches/assumptions that worker made compared to the actual details of the request.

 ```mermaid
 flowchart TB